SAW Dx, Medical Diagnostics Anywhere.

-SAW Dx is an emerging point of care diagnostic (POC) device design and manufacturing venture focused on exploiting Acoustic-Flow technology based on the use of surface acoustic waves technology developed in the laboratory of Professor Jon Cooper, University of Glasgow.
+SAW Diagnostics Limited is an emerging biological sample analysis and point of care diagnostic venture focused on exploiting Acoustic-Flow technology based on the use of surface acoustic waves technology developed in the laboratory of Professor Jon Cooper, University of Glasgow.

 The Acoustic-Flow technology utilises the interaction of Surface Acoustic Waves (SAW) with a patient sample to drive a diagnostic test.
 The interactions are controlled by microstructures patterned on the surface of disposable chips, to shape sound in particular ways in a frequency dependant manner.
 Functions possible include fluid movement, mixing, particle patterning, enrichment, opening cells to release DNA and temperature cycling of a sample.
 Acoustic-Flow technology means that samples can be processed on-chip (no preprocessing required) and complex microfluidics are avoided.